IBM/cloud-native-starter/workshop/00-prerequisites.md

 ### 4.2 Insert feature code <a name="part-SETUP-01"></a>
 [<home>](#home)

-In order to execute the workshop easily, we provide **promotional codes** to create free Kubernetes clusters, so no credit card details are required.
+In order to execute the workshop easily, we provide **feature codes** to create free Kubernetes clusters, so no credit card details are required.
-To apply the promotional code to your [Cloud Account](https://cloud.ibm.com/account), navigate to your "`Account settings`" and then to ("`Manage`" -> "`Account`").
+To apply the feature code to your [Cloud Account](https://cloud.ibm.com/account), navigate to your "`Account settings`" and then to ("`Manage`" -> "`Account`").
-Enter your unique Feature (Promo) Code to upgrade your lite account.
+Enter your unique feature (promo) Code to upgrade your lite account.

 _Note:_ Free clusters expire after one month.